Kong/developer.konghq.com/app/_how-tos/create-a-custom-webhook-slack.md

 ---
-title: Create a custom webhook to push information to Slack
+title: Push Event Hook information to Slack
 content_type: how_to

-related_resources:
-  - text: Event hooks
-    url: /gateway/entities/event_hooks

 works_on:
     - on-prem
+products:
+    - gateway
+entities:
+  - event_hook
+tier: enterprise
 tags:
-  - eventhooks
+  - eventhook
   - webhook
   - notifications

 tldr:
-  q: How can I create a custom webhook to push information to Slack using event hooks.
+  q: How can I create a custom webhook to push information to Slack using Event Hooks.
-  a: Using the Slack application URL along with the `webhook-custom` handler to create an event hook that `POSTS` to your Slack application.
+  a: With an application URL from Slack, you can configure an Event Hook using the `webhook-custom` handler that can `POST` event information to Slack.
 prereqs:
   inline:
     - title: A Slack webhook application
-      include_content: prereqs/event-hooks/slack
+      include_content: prereqs/event-hook/slack

     - title: Reload {{site.base_gateway}}
+      include_content: prereqs/event-hook/restart-kong-gateway
+cleanup:
+  inline:
+    - title: Destroy the {{site.base_gateway}} container
-      include_content: prereqs/event-hooks/restart-kong-gateway
+      include_content: cleanup/products/gateway
+      icon_url: /assets/icons/gateway.svg

 ---

+Using the `webhook-custom` handler, you can configure an Event Hook that listens for events on a source.
+The `webhook-custom` handler offers a template that you can configure to create a custom webhook.
+In this tutorial, we will configure an Event Hook that issues a `POST` request when a `crud` event happens on the Consumer entity.
+That `POST` request will be made to a Slack webhook application containing a custom message describing the event.

-## Configure an event hook using the  `webhook-custom` handler
+## 1. Configure an Event Hook using the `webhook-custom` handler

     curl -X POST http://localhost:8001/event-hooks \
       -H "Content-Type: application/json" \